Robovirtuoso/blue_conductor/README.md

 There is a lyrics file providing containing example information on how to use the gem from the terminal.

+## Future Installments

+A future version of conductor will come with a 'record_for' method that when passed a band name and the name of an album will return an array of song objects containing the title, band name and lyrics of all the songs on that album.

 ## Contributing

 1. Fork it